-^ In instances when a Local, Non-Traditional program provides a certain subsidy level but does not specify a number of units/households to be served, the MTW PHA should estimate the number of households to be served.
+^ In instances when a local, non-traditional program provides a certain subsidy level but does not specify a number of units/households to be served, the MTW PHA should estimate the number of households to be served.

 ^^ Figures and text in the “Planned” column should match the corresponding Annual MTW Plan.

-Please describe any differences between the anticipated and actual households served:
+Please describe any differences between the planned and actual households served: